SHSIDers/oclubs/README.md

   3. `cd` to oclubs root directory, then `vagrant up`.
 Puppet and vagrant will then configure the VM.
 In case of failed configuration, run `vagrant provision`
 4. An oclubs clone should be viewable in browser at http://127.0.0.1:8080/

-For Windows, files are shared between VM and host with SMB; please refer to https://www.vagrantup.com/docs/synced-folders/smb.html.
+Files are shared between VM and host with VirtualBox Shared Folders.
+Everything *should work* except for `sendfile`-related accesses, which is patched in our `nginx.conf`; please refer to https://www.vagrantup.com/docs/synced-folders/virtualbox.html.

-For Mac/Linux, files are shared via [rsync](https://www.vagrantup.com/docs/synced-folders/rsync.html).
-So to keep them synchronized, keep a window of `vagrant rsync-auto` open.

 To access the VM's shell, run `vagrant ssh`.
 * You may need to do `sudo service uwsgi reload` within the shell for each time the python scripts are changed.